ohmatheus/DeepLearning-Image-Segmentation/README.md

 '[AN IMAGE IS WORTH 16X16 WORDS: TRANSFORMERS FOR IMAGE RECOGNITION AT SCALE](https://arxiv.org/pdf/2010.11929)'.
 This paper illustrate the fact that it is possible to realize image segmentation without the uses of convolution, implementing a model, ViT, relying only on Transformers-Self-attention-based architectures, only used in NLP and LLM until then, to make pixel predictions.

 ![vit_archi](./Images/vit_archi.png)

 The main idea is to cut the images in 'patches', multiple patches make a sequence, using self attention between those patches made segmentation possible.

 The abstract from the paper is the following:

-" While the Transformer architecture has become the de-facto standard for natural language processing tasks, its applications to computer vision remain limited.
+"While the Transformer architecture has become the de-facto standard for natural language processing tasks, its applications to computer vision remain limited.
 In vision, attention is either applied in conjunction with convolutional networks, or used to replace certain components of convolutional networks while keeping their overall structure in place.
 We show that this reliance on CNNs is not necessary and a pure transformer applied directly to sequences of image